 In addition, it massively improves product absorption since you have a direct channel into your skin created by the needle.
 This is important because men’s skin is thicker and tougher than women’s.
 Lots of products that are for women won’t be as effective unless you microneedle beforehand.
 But watch out, your skin is sensitive and inflamed after microneedling.
 Don’t put anything irritating or acidic on your skin after microneedling.

-I’ve used this microneedler from Amazon on my face with no problems.
-It’s decent quality, but you have to keep rebuying new needles.
 However, if you’re regularly going to microneedle your face, I recommend just having it done professionally and no more than 2-3 times per year.

 Cleansing the skin just makes sure that it’s clean, and it removes all impurities.
 You don’t want anything like that lingering on your skin since it can cause problems such as acne, or other skin conditions.
 Pollution is one of the greatest causes of aging, right there after sunlight.
 So cleansing the skin of pollution particles is key.
 Buy a high-quality cleanser and apply it at least once a day.
 Simple.